clearmatics/services-testnet-agc/README.md

 ## Use the docker image:

 This container uses a shared folder for the Autontiy data, so the node database and identity store will be persistent.
 If you want to start a fresh node with a new identity, make sure you delete the local Autonity folder first.
+This version has been updated so it will also work with docker compose.

 To run with mining and full sync disabled: